Routing

 Class Routes

-Add the following route code to config/route.php
+Add the following routing code to config/route.php

 :